The Office of Student Accessibility Services

 Accommodations are determined based solely on the impact of the student’s documented disability.
 A connection must be established between the requested accommodations and the functional limitations or barrier on the student.

-Please contact the Center for Accessibility and Learning Equity at access@spalding.edu or 502-873-4192 for more information.
+Please contact the Office of Student Accessibility Services at access@spalding.edu or 502-873-4192 for more information.